demessiee/node-express-intro/Labs/Lab-1D-Starter/README.md

 ## Lab Starter Code

 You will be given starter code that has a basic express app set up.
 It is up to you to add in the endpoints and expose the static assets.
-The employee data JSON file will be imported for you to use just like any normal object.
+There will be some starter code to show you how to read the from a JSON file and print the result.

 Make to install all of the dependencies with
 ```